JoseEspinosa/EBI_cancer_workshop_CNV/README.md

 **Should we start from the mpileUp of the SNV session ?** [solution](solutions/__pileUp.md)

+*We need start with a seqz file is faster.*
+*We would start with the pileup file in a real scenario.
+If it is generated with samtools or GTAK in principle it should be compatible.*

 ### transforming bam files in seqz file

 As we haven’t already generated the pileup files, and we are not interested in storing the pileup for further use, we can use the function
 `bam2seqz` which converting on the fly to pileup using samtools without storing the pileup file.

 **What the impact of converting data on the fly ?** [solution](solutions/__seqz1.md)

+*Note: This take a lot of time.
+20 minutes aprox.
+That is way we just copy it.*

 ```{.bash}
 ## sequenza preprocessing step 1 - bam 2 seqz format